ashleyvalentine214/fertility-entrepreneurship-iv-nlsy79/README.md

 ## Data

+The two large CSV data files are not included in the public GitHub repository because they were provided separately by the instructor for this project, are too large for normal GitHub upload, and should not be publicly redistributed without explicit permission.

-Place the following files in the `data/` folder before knitting the R Markdown file.
+To reproduce the analysis, obtain the required data files from the instructor or original NLSY source and place them in the `data/` folder before knitting the R Markdown file.
+The Rmd expects the following exact file names:

 - `NLSY79_TwinIV_Mother_Entrep_v1.csv`
   - Main NLSY79 respondent-level extract used to construct fertility, twin/triplet births, class-of-worker/self-employment, employment, income, education, parental education, marital status, and race variables.